 This means that species are very slow to reproduce whereby, if you catch lots, especially the big females, you can devastate populations very quickly.

 Another nail in the coffin of rockfish is that many adults also have high site fidelity so that by fishing one area, you can wipe out a community of fish.
+Click here for my blog on having found back the SAME individual rockfish in the SAME spot after EIGHT YEARS.
 This is why Rockfish Conservation Areas (RCAs) are essential, where it is illegal most often to do any hook and line fishing (see restrictions here).

 But, what is you accidentally catch a rockfish outside these areas and do not wish to retain it, or you have already caught your fishing limit?

 There are studies that prove that if you were to quickly recompress the fish, it would stand a very good chance of survival, even where it appears dead at the surface (see video below).
 The fish could be brought back to depth with barbless weighted hooks, commercial “fish descenders” (cost is only about $6).
 Note that it is of course better

 This video makes the life-saving potential of fish descenders very clear.